-When we launched this website, we decided to go with an economical hosting option.
+When we launched this website, we signed up for an economical hosting option with Bluehost.
 At that time, we had a handful of visitors a day.

-As the website continued to grow, we realized that our hosting needs changed.
-After extensive research and comparing the top WordPress Hosting service providers, we decided to move the website to Flywheel and have been very satisfied with the WordPress hosting service.
+As the website grew, we realized that our website hosting needs changed.
+After extensive research and comparing the top WordPress Hosting service providers, we decided to move the website to Flywheel.

 Why We Switched to Flywheel

-These are some of the reasons why we switched the Flywheel and continue to use their WordPress hosting service today.
+These are some of the reasons why we switched from Bluehost to Flywheel and continue to use their managed WordPress hosting service.

 What a breath of fresh air to have great customer service.
 Below is an example of a response that prompted me to say “this email alone makes me feel great about switching to Flywheel!”